 How long does a new page take to get indexed?

-So, you just launched an amazing new website… or you have a great new product to feature… But how can you make it easy for potential customers to find that new website or product?
-An important first step is to make sure Google, among other search engines, recognizes your website.
-A URL or web page address, is a unique link associated with your domain name.
+A URL or web page address is a unique link associated with your domain name.
 This is a crucial key in connecting your business to user search patterns.
 Google uses this identifier to index the associated individual pages and website content.
 Google has spiders, also known as bots or crawlers, to search website content and determine its value, relative to user queries.
+These crawlers continuously scan the web to discover new and updated pages.

 Remember: